Fuddruckers: Locations

-Fuddruckers expanded outside of the United States.
-There were locations in Canada in the mid-1980s, including Saskatoon and Regina, Saskatchewan.
-Their first Australian store opening in Brisbane's Eagle Street Pier shopping centre in November 1993, followed by another store in the Logan Hyperdome south of Brisbane in August 1994 (which closed in August 1995, having never made a profit), and a store opening at the Macquarie shopping centre at North Ryde in Sydney in September 1994, all operated under franchise by Butcher Baker Goodtimes Maker until late 1996 when the franchisee went bankrupt and Fuddruckers left the country.
+Fuddruckers expanded outside of the United States, with locations in Canada in the mid-1980s, including Saskatoon and Regina, Saskatchewan.
+Their first Australian store opening in Brisbane's Eagle Street Pier shopping centre in November 1993, followed by another store in the Logan Hyperdome south of Brisbane in August 1994 (which closed in August 1995, having never made a profit), and a store opening at the Macquarie shopping centre at North Ryde in Sydney in September 1994, all operated under franchise by Butcher Baker Goodtimes Maker until late 1996, when the franchisee went bankrupt and Fuddruckers left the country.

-Fuddruckers opened their first Middle Eastern location opening in May 1994 in Jeddah, Saudi Arabia by Arabian Food Supplies.
+Fuddruckers opened their first Middle Eastern location opening in May 1994 in Jeddah, Saudi Arabia, by Arabian Food Supplies.
 Fuddruckers opened restaurants in Argentina in 1988; later, however, sales fell and Fuddruckers left the country.
 In 2013, Fuddruckers opened its first restaurant in Santo Domingo, Dominican Republic, which later closed.
-They also opened restaurants in Santiago, Chile and Bogotá, Colombia, all of which have since been closed.
+They also opened restaurants in Santiago, Chile, and Bogotá, Colombia, all of which have since been closed.

 In 2014, Fuddruckers partnered with Italian-based franchisee Vinum et Alia to open 10 restaurants across Italy, Poland, and Switzerland.
 Their first restaurant opened in Varese (Lombardy).
 They later added locations in Legnano and Casnate con Bernate, Italy, as well as Warsaw, Poland.
 However, as of 2019, this franchisee was no longer active and all European locations had been shut down.

-As of June 2019, Fuddruckers had 156 locations across the United States and globally.
-Through their franchise partners, they operate 8 restaurants internationally in 4 countries.
-One each in Saskatoon and Regina, Saskatchewan, Canada, two in Mérida, Yucatán, Mexico, one in Caguas, Puerto Rico, and three in Panama City, Panama.
-Additionally, 33 licensed locations are currently operating throughout certain countries in Africa, the Middle East, and parts of Asia.
-These countries include: Saudi Arabia, Egypt, United Arab Emirates, Qatar, Jordan, Bahrain, and Kuwait.
+As of June 2019, Fuddruckers had 156 locations across the United States and a further eight run by franchise partners with one each in Saskatoon and Regina, Saskatchewan, Canada; two in Mérida, Yucatán, Mexico; one in Caguas, Puerto Rico; and three in Panama City, Panama.
+An additional 33 locations are licensed in the Middle East, with restaurants in Saudi Arabia, Egypt, the United Arab Emirates, Qatar, Jordan, Bahrain, and Kuwait.

-In popular culture

-Fuddruckers was cited in the 2006 American science-fiction comedy film directed by Mike Judge, Idiocracy to show the slow devolution of society as the chain's name changes from the family-friendly "Fuddruckers" to the adult-oriented "buttfuckers".

-Goobersmooches restaurant from the animated TV series King of the Hill– also created by Mike Judge – is a parody of Fuddruckers.

-The "Are You There God?
-It's Me, Peter" episode of the animated TV show Family Guy (season 16, episode 20, first broadcast on May 20, 2018) features a long disquisition by Peter Griffin of what Fuddruckers is about, the gist of which is that one goes there to create the wildest possible hamburger with the condiments and toppings offered.
-Angry that his children don't understand this, Peter puts tableware, a saltshaker, his car keys and a plastic basket on his burger to demonstrate what they should be doing.

-The “Call Me Skeeter Juice” episode of Call Me Kat (season 3, episode 2) has Kat eagerly desiring a trip to the (non-existent) Louisville, KY location of Fuddruckers.